Party Candidate Selection

 Or maybe you don’t want to let the parties decide how to select candidates!
 You might think that candidate selection is a problem of such importance that it’s worth the state mandating a process to ensure that it’s good or fair.

-I’ll talk about how much you’d want the state to intervene at the end of the second part, but I thought I’d preface the piece with this as it’s many people’s gut reaction to this question.
+I’ll talk about how much you’d want the state to intervene at the end of this piece, but I thought I’d preface the piece with this as it’s many people’s gut reaction to this question.

 The Party

 A political party is an organization with two main functions.
 For low-info voters, it lets them easily assess a candidate’s political views without having to look into them further.
-For high-info voters with the same political views, parties allow them to coalesce around certain candidates for a general election.
+For high-info voters, parties allow those with common political views to coalesce around certain candidates for a general election.
 Parties are a natural phenomenon; if they were banned, they would re-emerge informally in the form of elite endorsements that are used as issue agreement proxies by voters.

 On the one hand, you want party unity, so that people know what the political views of the party they’re voting for are.
 On the other hand, you don’t want too much unity, or else you lose many of the advantages of legislatures that I wrote about in this post (namely, that they’re pluralist and moderate).
 It’s particularly important that a party is not totally beholden to its leader, as this increases the randomness of a legislature’s views and can lead to dictatorship.